vonOrso/Steam_wordcloud/README.md

 # Steam worldcloud
-Hello everyone, I present a small worldcloud for Steam Store Games (Clean dataset) from kaggle (https://www.kaggle.com/nikdavis/steam-store-games).
+Hello everyone, I present a small wordcloud for Steam Store Games (Clean dataset) from kaggle (https://www.kaggle.com/nikdavis/steam-store-games).
 Gathered around May 2019, it contains most games on the store released prior to that date.

 Full image example